 American Express Gambling

-It is perfectly legal to fund a UK betting account using an American Express credit card registered in the UK as a British Citizen.
-This does not mean AmEx will let you gamble however, as a private financial provider it is up to them which merchants they will allow transactions to and often this can mean you may not be allowed to fund a betting account.
+It is now illegal to fund a UK betting account using an American Express or indeed any credit card to bet in the UK.
+Even if you are not in the UK this does not mean AmEx will let you gamble however, as a private financial provider it is up to them which merchants they will allow transactions to and often this can mean you may not be allowed to fund a betting account.
 They will generally claim this is because it is an industry at risk of fraud and terrorism but we know UK bookies are as safe as houses so that rhetoric doesn't really fly.
 Where they will let you use your American Express card for gambling it will be classed as a cash transaction and so carry high cash fees.

 With hundreds of millions of card users the credit card provider are certainly very popular, largely for their rewards schemes that give you points, access to airport lounges and other travel services.
 It is a fact that American Express users spend around 3-5x annually compared to a typical Visa or MasterCard user.
 It is therefore surprising that the company have not relaxed their policies in jurisdictions where gambling is legal, like the UK.
 If the situation ever changes we will be the first to let you know.